Kevin-byt/atm/README.md

 	1. Creating an account
 	2. Deleting an account
 	3. Viewing the accounts in the system
-	4. Adding a user automatically.
+	4. Adding a user automatically (The user is already predefined).

 2. Account Holder (User)
 - This logs in to a specific account